snakehaihai/LOAM_3D_LIDARs/README.md

 # Prerequisite
-Do not use ROS version of PCL as it will fail for sure!!!
+Do not use ROS version of PCL as it end up with seg fault

-Download PCL and install separately
+Download PCL and install separately. mkdir build && make

 Change the link in the cmakelist to your build

+Modifiy SET("PCL_DIR" "XXXXX" to your directory.
+Sample is given inside

 #Bag download